 Prior to joining Elman Freiberg, Jeremy worked at Matalon Shweky Elman PLLC and at Sullivan & Cromwell LLP.
 He also served as a legislative assistant to U.S. Senator Byron Dorgan and clerked for Judge Jacques L. Wiener, Jr., of the U.S. Court of Appeals for the Fifth Circuit.

-- Represented beneficiaries in estate with significant investment assets, real-estate holdings, and Renaissance art.
+Represented beneficiaries in estate with significant investment assets, real-estate holdings, and Old Master paintings.

 Speaking Engagements and Presentations